adagio130/note/Fleeting/Docker network.md

 - cons:
 	- remote machine can't talk to containers, and containers can't talk to each other which is outside the network, also can't go to network
 	- all exposed port dones't happen
+- if you want to conqer these problem, you need to create static route into you router

+## 7. overlay network
+- it's for multiple hosts (dockerswarm, kubernetes...)

+## 8. None
+- for security, no one can access it